-Emma Uprichard (Associate Professor)
+Emma Uprichard (Reader)

 My work is driven by the methodological challenge of studying complex social systems across time and space.
 This methodological challenge is led by three simple questions:

 - How do we empirically study a nonlinear social entity that itself changes (and continues to be the same) as we research it?